Tag Archives: Miami

 “God, I’m drowning!”

 One hot, sticky summer afternoon we thrill-seekers strolled along Haulover Pier.
-The boys horsed around and dared one another to hop into the ocean, some ten, fifteen feet below.
+The boys horsed around and dared one another to hop into the ocean, some ten or fifteen feet below.
 Not only was I skittish about heights, I never learned to swim.No Swimming

 Not this, again!

 I was seven years old when my new friend, Gina, and her mom invited me to a public pool.
-Gina’s mom wore headbands and tie-dyed psychedelic tee shirts.
+Gina’s mom wore headbands and tie-dyed psychedelic T-shirts.
 Mama had labeled her a “free-spirited hippie.”
 I thought she knew how to have fun.

 Not used to being in the water, I lay contentedly on my stomach along the edge of the pool, watching the others dive and swim.

 Behind me, the hushed voice of Gina’s mom urged her to do something.
 How I envied Gina.
-She had a mother to encourage her, who enjoyed the pool instead of going out all night and sleeping during the day.
+She had a mother who encouraged her, one who enjoyed the pool instead of staying out all night and sleeping during the day.

 “Go on.”
 I heard Gina’s mom say, closer now.